ShamylZakariya/CraftingInterpreters/NOTES.md

 What about `(fun(){...})();` - this should be allowed to work.

 ## Chapter 11
-The Resolver looks like the right place to throw an error if a break statement occurs without an enclosing while loop.
+Q3: The Resolver looks like the right place to throw an error if a break statement occurs without an enclosing while loop.
 My current implementation will break out of nested function calls to the closest while loop, which is neat, but bad.
 I should copy Resolver::resolveFunction's approach to keep track of whether the current function context has a while loop in it.

+Q4: Where to store the index when keeping variables in an array instead of a hashmap?
+Looks like `Interpreter::locals` `Map<Expr,Integer>` would be a good fit.
+But we should store `class VarInfo { int depth; int offset; }`